venuc13/Practical-HW1/README.md

 However, on TestNet, you can just use the [dispenser](https://bank.testnet.algorand.network).

 For each account, copy the address in the text field, click on/solve the CAPTCHA, and click on Submit.
-Refresh the page between each account.
+Refresh the page between each dispention.

 ### Step 1.2 - Check the Balance of your Accounts

 **Task:** Check that the two accounts now have at least 10 Algos.

-To check the balance of an account, go to a block explorer (e.g., [AlgoExplorer](https://testnet.algoexplorer.io) or [GoalSeeker](https://goalseeker.purestake.io/algorand/testnet)), search for your address and look at the balance.
+To check the balance of an account, go to a block explorer (e.g., [AlgoExplorer](https://testnet.algoexplorer.io)), search for your address and look at the balance.
+Block exploers let you observe the current state of the blockchains, which should contain your new funded accounts on the testnet!

 Each account should now have 10 Algos.
 If this is not the case, go back to Step 1.1.